NuCivic/react-dash/docs/development/actions.md

-# Actions
+# Filters
-Sometimes you need to tell other components about a change that happened in your dashboard.
-For example, a change in the underlying dashboard data after adding a new selection in the autocomplete.
+*Filters* update the dashboard state based on user input.
+The data flow is as follows:

-This is handled through **actions**.
+In order to change dashboard state, components need to fire actions.
+Actions are handled at the Dashboard level and can update the state.
+For instance, filters fire actions that update `state.appliedFilters`.
+The appliedFilters object is passed to dataHandlers and can be used for filtering data or making decisions about component state.

-All components have a method called *emit*.
+All components that inherit from *BaseComponent* have a method called *emit*.
 Emit triggers actions and an *onAction method* that is automatically called when an action is fired from any component.

 It's worth mentioning the *emit method* returns a regular javascript object.
 By convention it should have an *actionType* but the rest is up to you.